sparky8512/usb-pwm-fan/README.md

 ### Supported microcontroller hardware

-The firmware currently targets the Atmel (Microchip) [ATmega32U4](https://www.microchip.com/en-us/product/ATmega32U4) AVR microcontroller, and should work without modification on any microcontroller board module that claims to be compatible with [Arduino Leonardo](https://docs.arduino.cc/hardware/leonardo) or (to be added soon) [Sparkfun Pro Micro](https://www.sparkfun.com/products/12640) development boards.
+The firmware currently targets the Atmel (Microchip) [ATmega32U4](https://www.microchip.com/en-us/product/ATmega32U4) AVR microcontroller, and should work without modification on any microcontroller board module that claims to be compatible with [Arduino Leonardo](https://docs.arduino.cc/hardware/leonardo) or [Sparkfun Pro Micro](https://www.sparkfun.com/products/12640) development boards.
 Clones of these boards can be found for cheap at many online retailers.
 These boards have USB connectors on them so they can be connected to a PC easily and generally have a number of IO lines that can be wired up to external hardware.

 Other ATmega32U4-based boards may work, too, although getting the LED output to work may require building from source instead of using the pre-built firmware files.
-Also, unless the board runs its microcontroller with 5V power supply, additional hardware components will be required to drive the fan's PWM input.
+Also, unless the board runs its microcontroller with 5V power supply, additional hardware components may be required to drive the fan's PWM input.
 The remainder of this document assumes the microcontroller is running with 5V.

 ### Supported fans